 Your furnace runs on gas or fuel.
 Ensure that the gas supply is open and enough fuel is in it to supply to the furnace.
 If the fuel level is low, the furnace will not light up.
 Also, gas leakages or propane leakages can cause the furnace not to light up.
 Contact your HVAC company for emergency service if you smell propane leakages.

 These are some common tips to find out why your furnace is not working.
 If your furnace does not start working even after following these steps, you should contact a professional to help you.
 Let Martino help you find out the reason.
-Look for heating service in Quinte West, or contact us at (800)-465-5700.
+Look for heating service in Oakville, or contact us at (800)-465-5700.